-Anyone who copies original elements of a copyrighted work during the term of the copyright without the owner’s permission infringes the copyright.
+Anyone who copies original expression from a copyrighted work during the term of the copyright without the owner’s permission infringes the copyright.

 On the plaintiff’s copyright infringement claim, the plaintiff has the burden of proving by a preponderance of the evidence that:

 1. the plaintiff is the owner of a valid copyright; and

 2. the defendant copied original expression from the copyrighted work.

 If you find that the plaintiff has proved both of these elements, your verdict should be for the plaintiff.
 If, on the other hand, you find that the plaintiff has failed to prove either of these elements, your verdict should be for the defendant.

 The elements in this instruction are explained in Instructions 17.5 (Copyright Infringement—Ownership of Valid Copyright—Definition), 17.13 (Copyright Infringement—Originality), and 17.16 (Copying—Access and Substantial Similarity).
 Copying and improper appropriation are issues of fact for the jury.
 See Three Boys Music Corp v.
 Bolton, 212 F.3d 477, 481-82 (9th Cir.2000).